ClaireSmid/Model-based_Model-free_Developmental/README.md

 The final statistical results and the graphs published in the paper have been analysed and created using R.

 References

+Decker, J. H., Otto, A. R., Daw, N. D., & Hartley, C. A. (2016).
+From creatures of habit to goal-directed learners: Tracking the developmental emergence of model-based reinforcement learning.
+Psychological science, 27(6), 848-858.

 Kool, W., Cushman, F. A., & Gershman, S. J. (2016).
 When does model-based control pay off?.
 PLoS computational biology, 12(8), e1005090.